cpruvost/blockchainworkshop/docs/06-javasdk.md

 54
 ```

-If you have errors then find in the code where is the problem :o)
+If you have errors then find in the code where is the problem :o).
+Remember you need to have maven installed so if you see ' mvn: command not found' then it is because maven is not there.

 Have a nice day...your Blockchain projects can start now :o)